lexilamonica/lexilamonica/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ➖ Databases <br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ➖ Web Development

-<br />💬 **If you are a recruiter and would like to see more of the software I have written, <br />  &nbsp;📫 then please reach out to me at Alexislam.Portfolio@gmail.com (or, the email on my resume) and I will send over a more in-depth portfolio**. <br />
+<br />💬 **If you are a recruiter and would like to see more of the software I have written, <br />  &nbsp;📫 then please reach out to me at lexilamonica1@gmail.com and I will send over a more in-depth portfolio**. <br />
 <br />
    &nbsp;&nbsp;&nbsp;&nbsp;🗂&nbsp; The portfolio may include projects from: <br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ➖ Intro to Computer Science I <br />